-Florida must ensure that regardless of the setting, all pre-kindergarten programs have strong health and safety standards; low student-to-teacher ratios; small classes; qualified, well-compensated teachers; proven literacy based pre-academic curricula and learning processes; meaningful involvement by parents; and, strong assessment and accountability measures.
-Well trained, qualified teachers are the most important component of a quality prekindergarten program.
+The keys to a highly effective pre-kindergarten program include well qualified and well-compensated teachers, small classrooms, and low student to teacher ratios.
+Well trained, qualified teachers are the most important component of a quality pre-kindergarten program.
 Research has shown that quality teachers are the key to student success regardless of a child's socio-economic background.
-Quality teachers deserve quality compensation, on par with their counterparts in the K-12 education system.
-The council believes that meaningful parental involvement is an essential component of a successful Pre-K program.
-Although the state cannot mandate that parents participate in their child's education, opportunities for parental involvement must be a priority for Pre-K programs and providers.
+Quality teachers (with baccalaureate degrees) deserve quality compensation, on par with their counterparts in the K-12 education system.

-The Legislature must create a diverse provider system for the VUPK program that has as its end product children who have the early learning and readiness skills necessary to succeed in school.
-To ensure that pre-kindergarten is regarded as an integral component of Florida's educational system, the council recommends that the VUPK program be located in and administered by the Department of Education (DOE).
+To ensure that pre-kindergarten is regarded as an integral component of Florida's educational system, the VUPK program should be located in and administered by the Department of Education (DOE).
+Oversight for the VUPK program should be the responsibility of a Division of Early Learning created within the DOE.